Methyltestosterone: Metabolism

 The biological half-life of methyltestosterone is approximately 3 hours (range 2.5–3.5 hours).
 The duration of action of methyltestosterone is said to be 1 to 3 days, and is described as relatively short among AAS.

 Excretion

 Methyltestosterone is excreted 90% in the urine as conjugates and other metabolites, and 6% in feces.

 Chemistry

 Methyltestosterone, also known as 17α-methyltestosterone or as 17α-methylandrost-4-en-17β-ol-3-one, is a synthetic, 17α-alkylated androstane steroid and a derivative of testosterone differing from it only in the presence of a methyl group at the C17α position.
 Close synthetic relatives of methyltestosterone include metandienone (17α-methyl-δ^{1}-testosterone) and fluoxymesterone (9α-fluoro-11β-hydroxy-17α-methyltestosterone).

 Derivatives

 Methyltestosterone and ethyltestosterone (17α-ethyltestosterone) are the parent structures of all 17α-alkylated AAS.
 Major 17α-alkylated AAS include the testosterone derivatives fluoxymesterone, metandienone (methandrostenolone), and methyltestosterone and the DHT derivatives oxandrolone, oxymetholone, and stanozolol.

 Synthesis

 A chemical synthesis of methyltestosterone from dehydroepiandrosterone (DHEA) with methandriol as an intermediate proceeds as follows:

+A newer synthesis was reported that uses Androstenedione as starting material: